 A combination of subordination, a fully funded reserve, and available excess spread provide credit enhancement for the notes.
-Following the application of our European consumer finance criteria, we consider that the results of our credit and cash flow analysis are commensurate with our ratings on the notes.
+Following the application of our European consumer finance criteria, European auto ABS criteria, and our global cash flow criteria, we consider that the results of our credit and cash flow analysis are commensurate with our ratings on the notes (see "Related criteria").